anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 ```
 In the assets folder you can also put your images you use in the blogs.
 My blog images I put in a direcory **/assets/img/blog-images/\<blogpagename>/**, so I know which images belong to which blog.

 One of the things I do not like about this theme is the integration with Discus.
 So I kept it disabled.
 I am looking for another Comments system.

-Also I cloned the repository locally to run it on my computer to see the results better.

-## 7. Some tips
+## Things I did afterwards and some tips

+- I cloned the repository locally to run it on my computer to see the results better in a real browser without publishing it live.
+You can clone the repository to your local machine and run your website there until you are satisfied and then push the changes to the main branch. you need a IDE like [Visual Studio Code](https://code.visualstudio.com/) and some local installation of Ruby and Jekyll.
+Don't forget to install a Markdown extension in VS Code.
+You can find information for local running and more on the official [Jekyll site](https://jekyllrb.com/docs/)
+- I work in a seperate branch for a new post, to save more often without publishing.
+Use a seperate 'branch' untill you think the post is good enough and then 'merge' it with your main branch with a 'pull request'.
+When you start commit a post, you can choice to save it to a different branch.
 - Make a good decission about the template you want to use.
 Changing it afterwards is not always easy.
 So it needs to fit your needs as good as possible.
 - Installation instructions are all different.
 If you are more technical, you can try some advanced installs, else, really try to get a theme with a Theme Starter.
-- When you start a new post.
-Use a seperate 'branch' untill you think the post is good enough and then merge it with your main branch.
-- You can clone the repository to your local machine and run your website there until you are satisfied and then push the changes to the main branch. you need a IDE like [Visual Studio Code](https://code.visualstudio.com/) and some local installation of Ruby and Jekyll.
-Don't forget to install a Markdown extension in VS Code.
-You can find information for local running and more on the official [Jekyll site](https://jekyllrb.com/docs/)